finchd/windows-desktop/README.md

   * .NET 4.5.1 Full Installer
   * WMF 3.0 Installer

-3. Run `vagrant up` to download the windows 7 x64 .box, then copy it a running instance, and run the provisioners (scripts) embedded in the Vagrantfile and also the Ansible playbooks in provisioning/playbook*.yml
+3. Run `vagrant up` to download the windows 7 x64 .box, make a copy of it for a running instance, and run the provisioners (scripts) embedded in the Vagrantfile and also the Ansible playbooks in provisioning/playbook*.yml